jazzblue/project_euler/project_euler_2/README.md

 ###Testing

-To test you can run unittest by invoking:
+You can run unittest by invoking:

 *python test_even_fibo_numbers.py*

-Also, please, make sure you have even_fibo_numbers.py in the same directory.
+Also, please, make sure you have *even_fibo_numbers.py* in the same directory.